heimrichhannot/contao-google-maps-bundle/UPGRADE.md

 # Upgrade notices

+## to 3.x
+- replaced ListGoogleMapBeforeRenderEvent with GoogleMapsPrepareExternalItemEvent
+- replaced ReaderGoogleMapBeforeRenderEvent with GoogleMapsPrepareExternalItemEvent

 ## to 2.1
 - Remove heimrichhannot/contao-google-maps-list-bundle dependency
 - Update your list configs to don't use `HeimrichHannot\GoogleMapsListBundle\DefaultList` and `HeimrichHannot\GoogleMapsListBundle\DefaultItem` anymore